CBIZ

 Table of Contents

-Most errors occur when a plan administrator, either internal or outsourced, fails to administer the plan in accordance with the terms of the plan.
+Most errors occur when a plan administrator, whether internal or outsourced, does not administer the plan according to its terms.
 Some of the most common mistakes include:

 • Not properly implementing employee deferral elections